 Researchers within the MB&B graduate program have a traditional spirit of interaction and cooperation, which exists at all levels from faculty to graduate students.
 There is generally easy access to equipment and facilities between one research group and another, and in many instances the cooperation runs much deeper and involves active collaboration and publication.

-Katie Cox, Graduate Registrar
+Nicole Evans, Graduate Registrar

 266 Whitney Avenue